A New Perspective on Precision and Recall for Generative Models: A New Framework for Evaluating Generative Models

 where $\wedge$ is the minimum operator between two measures.
-The link with TV is described in \cite{sajjadi_AssessingGenerativeModels_2018}.
-Note that Recall can be deduced from Precision as $\beta_\lambda=\frac{\alpha_\lambda}{\lambda}$, we will often solely focus on the Precision $\alpha_\lambda$ value.
+The link with TV can directly be adapted from \cite[Lemma~4.4.1]{verine_QualityDiversityGenerative_2024}.
+Note that since Recall can be deduced from Precision as $\beta_\lambda=\frac{\alpha_\lambda}{\lambda}$, we will often solely focus on the Precision $\alpha_\lambda$ value.

-The information captured by this whole curve encompasses both extreme Precision and Recall values corresponding to $\alpha_\infty$ and $\beta_0$ which play a central role in the later literature starting from \cite{kynkaanniemi_ImprovedPrecisionRecall_2019}.
+The information captured by this whole curve encompasses both extreme Precision and Recall values corresponding to $\alpha_\infty$ and $\beta_0$ which play a central role in the literature starting from \cite{kynkaanniemi_ImprovedPrecisionRecall_2019}.
 In addition, it also describes how similarly the mass is distributed within the common support of $P$ and $Q$ (see \citep{siry_TheoreticalEquivalenceSeveral_2022} for details).
 This curve can also be characterized in a \textbf{dual form, based on a specific two-sample classification problem} as developed in \cite{simon_RevisitingPrecisionRecall_2019}.

 \paragraph{Dual approach description of PR curves}